valyala/fasthttp/http2/DESIGN.md

 ## Request/response semantics

 Pseudo-headers map to fasthttp header fields.
-Rejected: connection-specific headers, `TE` other than `trailers`, malformed content lengths, invalid trailers, malformed CONNECT, bodies that don't match their content length.
+Rejected: connection-specific headers, `TE` other than `trailers`, field values with leading or trailing whitespace, malformed content lengths, invalid trailers, malformed CONNECT, bodies that don't match their content length.
 Header names go on the wire lowercase.
 Sensitive fields are never-indexed.
 Fields declared as trailers are excluded from the initial header block.